OllieTerrance/Beatbit/README.md

 ## Start

 Setup LÖVE if you haven't already (you'll need at least version 0.9.0).
-Download [JSON.lua](http://regex.info/code/JSON.lua) and place it inside a `lib` folder.
+Download [JSON.lua](http://regex.info/code/JSON.lua) and save it as `Beatbit/lib/JSON.lua`.

 Run the unpacked app with `.../path/to/love Beatbit`.